DOESVTT/doesvtt/docs/index.md

 The [Elexia](https://www.elexia-project.eu) focuses on the development of the energy system towards more digitalisation, in this project, we are continuing the development of operational tools and planning tools to 3 different pilot sites.
 The project will provide a standardised digital service platform where data can be brokered and unified through multiple software/model and smart gateways deployed on the fields.

 ### FlexiB
+[FlexiB](https://cris.vtt.fi/en/projects/integration-of-building-flexibility-into-future-energy-systems) project is funded by the Research Council of Finland (previously known as Academy of Finland) and investigate the flexibility of buildings in the energy system.
+With the use of our tool [Backbone](https://doesvtt.github.io/doesvtt/our_tools/#backbone), we are developing a building stock model to evaluate the flexibility of the electrically heatd buildings in Finland.
+Further development will include non-electric buildings.

 ### Mopo

 ### OASES